HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/flexnet_license_and_delivery.md

 Refer to [Configuring a local HCL Flexnet entitlement server](configuring_local_flexnet_entitlement_server.md) topic for additional configurations needed to enable connectivity to a local license server.

-## Securing License Server communication for the License Manager application
+## Securing License Server Communication for the License Manager Application

 Secure communication between HCL DX and the HCL License Server (cloud or local) involves signed content that uses a public and private keypair.
 HCL DX signs licensing requests with the private key and the License Server verifies signatures with the corresponding public key.

 !!! note
      The License Manager expects the public key to be uploaded to the License Server beforehand and the private key to be passed as a secret in the Helm values.
 However, if the private key is not provided, the default key is used and uploaded automatically.

-### Generating a public/private keypair
+### Generating a Public/Private Keypair

 You must generate a public/private keypair to be used for secure communication.
 The following list shows the required formats: